multi-template-matching/MultiTemplateMatching-Python/README.md

         list of hit as returned by matchTemplates or findMatches

 - _boxThickness_: int
-        thickness of bounding box contour in pixels
+        thickness of bounding box contour in pixels. -1 will fill the bounding box (useful for masks).

 - _boxColor_: (int, int, int)
         RGB color for the bounding box